The Women's College Valedictory Dinner Address

-There are many people to acknowledge this evening - a testimony to the importance of this occasion and its significance for so many people here this evening.
+There are so many people to acknowledge this evening - a testimony to the importance of this occasion and its significance for so many people here this evening.

 I begin in the spirit of reconciliation and harmony that we wish to see take full hold in our State and throughout Australia, by acknowledging the indigenous owners of the land on which we are gathered: the Turrbal and Jagera peoples, past and present.